jasonluther/open-deck/Code/Python/README.md

 Verification of the code on Windows has not been done.

+The app seems to use a lot of CPU (battery), so perhaps there are ways to improve that.

 ### Additional information

 You must plug the Open Deck directly into the Mac, not a USB hub.
 You'll be prompted to allow the device to connect.
 After it has been authorized, it will work from a USB hub.